datpmt/typocop/README.md

                   github_token: ${{ secrets.GITHUB_TOKEN }}
                   pull_request_id: ${{ github.event.pull_request.number }}
                   github_base_ref: ${{ github.base_ref }}
+                  setting: .github/typocop/setting.yml # Optional: Path to your custom settings file
         ```

+    2. Customize settings (optional):

+        By default, Typocop uses predefined settings, but you can create a custom settings file in your repository.
+For example, create .github/typocop/setting.yml to specify exclusion rules and skip lists.

+        Example `.github/typocop/setting.yml`:

+          ```yaml
+          excludes:  # Files and directories to exclude
+            - excludes/exclude.rb
+            - excludes/test/*

+          skips:  # Words or patterns to skip during typo detection
+            - rspec
+            - eligible
+          ```

+        - **excludes**: Specifies files or directories to exclude from typo checking.
+        - **skips**: Specifies words or patterns to skip checking (useful for technical terms or domain-specific language).

-    2. Create a new Pull Request (PR) to trigger the action.
+    3. Create a new Pull Request (PR) to trigger the action.
 2. **Using Typocop command line**

     ```bash